A great training shoe and one of the most eco-conscious climbing shoes available.

 All in all, this is a great shoe for beginners finding their feet on a diverse range of climbing styles and terrain.

 La Sportiva Cobra Eco

-Okay, so this one isn’t technically a vegan climbing shoe, as it uses suede leather on the upper.
-That said, I would go out on a limb and say that the Eco Cobra might just be one of the most environmentally conscious climbing shoes ever made.
+I admit the Cobra Eco can’t be classed as a vegan climbing shoe as it uses an unlined suede leather upper.
+That said, I would go out on a limb and say that the Eco Cobra might be one of the most environmentally friendly climbing shoes currently available.

-The Eco Cobra is one-half of La Sportiva’s eco-friendly climbing shoe line-up and one of our favorite slip-on climbing shoes currently on the market.
-While you probably won’t want to use the Cobra on your tough sports projects, it offers a no-frills approach to shoe construction, giving you the basic tools you need for running laps at the gym or an easy day at the crag.
+The Eco Cobra is one-half of La Sportiva’s eco-friendly climbing shoe line-up and one of my favorite slip-on climbing shoes ever made.
+While you probably won’t want to use the Cobra on your tricky projects, it offers a no-frills approach to shoe construction, giving you the basic tools you need for running laps at the gym or an easy day at the crag.

-That said, keep your eyes peeled for the Cobra making an appearance at the (now postponed) Tokyo Olympics.
-Many pro climbers favour the Cobra for speed climbing, thanks to its minimalist construction and moderate camber.
+That said, eagle-eyed viewers might have spotted the Cobra making an appearance at the Tokyo Olympics.
+Many pro climbers favour the Cobra for speed climbing, thanks to its minimalist construction, flexibility and moderate camber.

 If you are serious about using a climbing shoe that has a minimal impact on the environment, then this could be the best option for you.
 For starters, 85% of the shoe is made from recycled materials.
 This includes the outsole rubber, with La Sportiva FriXion Eco being recycled from the offcuts of their FriXion Black compound, while still maintaining the same level of friction and durability.

-Yes, the shoe uses suede leather, but La Sportiva ensures that the materials are prepared in an environmentally friendly way, using metal-free tanning and water-based adhesives.
+Okay, so the shoe uses suede leather, however La Sportiva ensures that the materials are prepared in an environmentally friendly way, using metal-free tanning and water-based adhesives.

 Vegan Climbing Shoes VS Eco-friendly climbing shoes